koseiohara/metaFigure/README.md

 - [figinfo](#figinfo)

 ## add_figinfo<a id="add"></a>
-Adding new metadata to a PDF or PNG.
+Adds new metadata to a PDF or PNG.
 This tool can be used as both a terminal command and a Python function.

 When this is used as a terminal command, `target`, `key`, and `text` are needed as arguments